charlestonsoftware/moneypress-cafepress/readme.txt

 = v3.0 (tbd) =

 * Major update move CafePress Edition to a standard codebase
+* The selling price display can now be set to match your locale.
+* Better inline help on settings page.

 = v2.2 (June 10th, 2010) =